samzion/event-processing-system/README.md

 ---

 ### Phase 10 — Event-Driven Architecture
-**Fintech context:** Paga transfer completion — SMS receipt, ledger bookkeeping, fraud model update, and analytics dashboard all triggered by one event.
+**Fintech context:** KoboSend transfer completion — SMS receipt, ledger bookkeeping, fraud model update, and analytics dashboard all triggered by one event.
 Transfer Service has zero knowledge of any downstream consumer.

 In-process event bus decoupling emitter from subscribers.